kovidgoyal/calibre/manual/function_mode.rst

 Every :guilabel:`Search & replace` custom function must have a unique name and consist of a Python function named replace, that accepts all the arguments shown above.
-For the moment, we wont worry about all the different arguments to ``replace()`` function.
+For the moment, we won't worry about all the different arguments to ``replace()`` function.
 Just focus on the ``match`` argument.
 It represents a match when running a search and replace.
 Its full documentation in available `here <https://docs.python.org/library/re.html#match-objects>`_.